ted-thuraa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js deletes all js files in all folders<br />
 11-directories counts dir and subdir in the current dir <br />
 12-newest_files dispaly newest files <br />
+13-unique prints words that appear only once <br />
+Display lines containing the pattern “root” from the file /etc/passwd <br />
+15-countthatword Display the number of lines that contain the pattern “bin” in the file /etc/passwd <br />
+16-whatsnext Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.<br />
+17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern “bin” <br />